Much Better Adventures

 Yes.
 Excess luggage not required on the trip can be stored.
 There is a storage fee of 25.00 EUR per bag which needs to be stored during the hike.
 This can be paid in cash at the time.
 Please let your host know in advance if you have excess luggage so that they can plan the logistics accordingly.

-If you would prefer to just hike with a small day pack, don't want to think about your luggage and what to pack, there is a luggage transfer service available for a fee.
+If you would prefer to just hike with a small day pack, don't want to think about your luggage and what to pack, there is a luggage transfer service available for a fee (See Optional Extras).
 The luggage transportation service is available on 8 out of 9 nights: this means you'll need to carry things for just one overnight stay, on the 5th night at Rifugio Bonatti as there is no road access (although you won't need to carry all your luggage, just an overnight bag).
 The rest of your luggage gets transported during the day to the next destination.
 You'll need to pack your luggage in a duffle bag, to prevent any damage or loss to your belongings.
-We do not have a size restriction of the bags but the weight is limited to 15kg per bag.
+There is a size restriction of the bags but the weight is limited to 15kg per bag.

 See Optional Extras for prices.